Parents and Carers

 Provides information and help for teachers and schools, parents and carers, and healthcare professionals for school-aged children with medical, developmental and psychological conditions.

-Sydney Children's Hospital designed this virtual tour, describing admission to hospital for a surgical operation, in a manner that is informative, comforting and child friendly.
+Sydney Children's Hospital Network designed this virtual tour, describing admission to hospital in a manner that is informative, comforting and child friendly.

 Going to hospital

 By Professor Frank Oberklaid and Dr Leah Kaminsky, excerpt from 'Your Child's Health'

 A list of resources available for children aged 8-11 years of age designed for coping and preparation for medical procedures.
 Hard copies available for loan from AWCH Library